Team-JSSS/Thoughter/README.md

 # Thoughter

 Week 4 Day 4 Homework - March 9-13, 2017
-Thoughter - Creating a Twitter-like Website.
+Thoughter Micro Blog - Creating a Twitter-like Website.
-Group project focussing on GitHub protocol for branching, merging, and pull requests.
+Group project focussing on GitHub protocol for branching, merging, and pull requests, practicing with jQuery, and using a REST API for verification.

 Authors: Sara Basile
          Sarah Smith